2018 Tax Break, Credit Deadlines

-Before you prepare and efile your 2015 federal Tax Return on efile.com, it would be beneficial to ask yourself this question:
+Before you prepare and e-file your 2018 federal Tax Return on efile.com, you may want to ask yourself this question:

 "How can I save money on my taxes?"

 There are three ways you can save money on your taxes: